 - Disabled or accompanying someone who is disabled

 - Louvre member (permanent collections only)

 Louvre Fast Track admission is included as part of the Paris Pass.
 The Paris Pass allows you to see over 60 of the top attractions in Paris for free.
 Click here to get more information and check the price for the Paris Pass.

 Can you buy tickets for the Louvre in advance?

-Yes, you can now buy timed entry tickets on the Louvre website for a few euros more than purchasing them the day of at the museum.
+Yes, you can now buy Louvre timed entry tickets on the website for a few euros more than purchasing them the day of at the museum.
 Tickets purchased online are time-stamped and include your name, so an identity document may be demanded.
 It is valid only for the stated experience (some special exhibitions are ticketed separately), date and time.
 It does not allow you to skip the queue but it does give you access to the pyramid within half an hour of the time shown on the ticket.
-If you don’t arrive within the time slot, you have to wait with visitors who have not purchased tickets.
+If you don’t arrive within the time slot, you have to wait with visitors who have not purchased Louvre advance tickets.